edgelesssys/emojivoto/README.md

     * Browse to [https://localhost](https://localhost).
     * If your running on a custom domain browse to https://\<your-domain\>

-    You’ll be presented with a certificate warning because your browser does not know Marblerun’s root certificate as a root of trust.
+    You’ll be presented with a certificate warning because your browser does not know MarbleRun’s root certificate as a root of trust.
 You can safely ignore this error for now and proceed to the website.
     Voila!
 Your emoji votes have never been safer!

 1. (Optional) Update emojivoto

-    We would like to demonstrate an update procedure with Marblerun.
+    We would like to demonstrate an update procedure with MarbleRun.

     If you have voted for the Doughnut emoji you have been presented with an error message.
 This is an intentional "bug" in the application that we are going to fix now by rolling out a patched emojivoto version.

     In a non-confidential environment, you could simply replace the currently running version with the patched one.
 In our case, the Coordinator prevents unauthorized alterations to the deployment and only accepts versions as previously specified in the manifest.

-    To avoid having to redeploy your entire application from scratch, Marblerun allows its users to upload a separate "Update Manifest" which defines new versions of a previously set `Package`.
+    To avoid having to redeploy your entire application from scratch, MarbleRun allows its users to upload a separate "Update Manifest" which defines new versions of a previously set `Package`.

     To upload the "Update Manifest" we need to authenticate ourselves to the Coordinator using the previously created admin key and certificate: